RubinderS/NodeHotKey/readme.md

 let nhk = new NodeHotKey({});
 ```
 Currently we are passing an empty object.
 A Macro Config object can be passed to the constructor in order to create autohotkey like macros.
-Please refer the Macro section for this.
+Please refer the next section for this.
 ## Marco
 Macros are pre-defined steps that can be triggered by either pressing hotkeys or typing hotstrings.
 These can be defined in JSON format and can be triggered by hotkeys or hotstrings.
 ### A sample macro looks like this